 Coffee is an aromatic drink.
-If you can't smell it, then there's no point in drinking it.
 From the moment you open the bag to when you're pouring that deliciously dark brown liquid into your cup, coffee has a way of filling up spaces with its rich aromas.

 And if something smells good enough to eat, then chances are it tastes even better!
 So what makes coffee so special?
 Why do we care so much about these "coffee aromas" anyway?

 Let's take a look at why this hot beverage is such a connoisseur's delight and exactly how they affect our taste buds (and noses) throughout this process.